wsmoses/Nekbone-Enzyme/README.md

 ### Martin changes!
 The main changes are that Gongs version of the cuda kernels are deprecated.
 Instead my cuda fortran and cuda c versions are in the files ax_cuda2.cu and ax_cuda.f.
 To compile the code with the cuda c versions a compatiable version of nvcc is necesssary.
 To change between different versions the easiset way is to rename the subroutine names and recompiling.
-The hsmg fileis proted with OpenACC, but this was not covered in the MscThesis since it had aldready been done in Nek5000.
+The hsmg file is ported with OpenACC, so it should be possible to run the whole script on GPU.
+The port of the preconditioner though was not covered in the MscThesis since it had aldready been done in Nek5000.
 //Martin Karp 5th May 2020